Bender1011001/FBA-Bench-core/README.md

   Visit `http://localhost:8000/leaderboard.html`.

 ### CTAs Configuration
 - Homepage CTAs are in `site/index.html`.
-The prominent CTA section features a headline ("Ready to Benchmark Your AI Agents?"), subtext ("Join the leading standard for e-commerce AI evaluation with reproducible scenarios and trusted metrics."), primary "Get Started" button linking to `./leaderboard.html`, and secondary "Contact" link to `mailto:press@example.com`.
+The prominent CTA section features a headline ("Ready to Benchmark Your AI Agents?"), subtext ("Join the leading standard for e-commerce AI evaluation with reproducible scenarios and trusted metrics."), primary "Get Started" button linking to `./leaderboard.html`, and secondary "Contact" link to `mailto:press@fba-bench.ai`.
 - Press page CTAs are in `site/press.html`:
   - "See benchmark results" currently anchors to `#results` (update to `leaderboard.html` when available).
-  - "Request enterprise demo" links to `mailto:press@fba-bench.example` (placeholder; replace with real endpoint).
+  - "Request enterprise demo" links to `mailto:press@fba-bench.ai` (placeholder; replace with real endpoint).
   - "Read the paper" points to `research.html` (label as "coming soon" until Step 2 adds it).
 - Edit the `<a>` tags directly in the HTML files to update destinations.